Delhi-class destroyer: Modernisation

+In May 2015, the Defence Acquisition Council of the Indian Ministry of Defence cleared the procurement of nine systems of BrahMos cruise missiles to equip three of the Delhi-class destroyers as well as the first batch of Talwar-class frigates at a cost of ₹2700 crore.

-As of April 2022, Mumbai is undergoing a mid-life refit that includes upgrades for several weapons and sensors.
-The Kh-35E Uran missiles will be replaced by BrahMos missiles, which was originally sanctioned in 2015 for two ships of this class.
-The Shtil-1 air defence system will replace the 9K-90 Uragan, with Fregat M2EM radar replacing the Fregat-MAE.
-The Kite Screech fire control system of the AK-100 is being replaced by BEL Lynx U2.
-The electronics warfare system will be upgraded to Ellora Mk II, with Kavach decoy launchers.
+As of January 2024, INS Delhi (D61) and INS Mumbai (D62) has completed their mid-life refit that includes upgrades for several weapons and sensors.
+The Kh-35E Uran missiles has been replaced by BrahMos missiles, which was originally sanctioned in 2015 for two ships of this class.
+The primary radar has been replaced with Fregat M2EM radar from the older MR-755 Fregat-MAE.
+The AK-100 main gun has been replaced by OTO Melara 76 mm along with BEL Lynx U2 FCR.
+The electronics warfare system is upgraded to Ellora Mk II, with Kavach decoy launchers.
 Atlas Elektronik ACTAS towed-array sonar will be installed on all three ships.

-INS Delhi (D61) is back in service after receiving its upgrades, recently BrahMos missile was tested from its new sloped Launchers.
+In April 2022, Brahmos missile was tested from INS Delhi with new modular slant launcher design.

 Relocation

 The Delhi-class destroyers will be re-based to the Eastern Naval Command, Visakhapatnam.
 Along with Nilgiri class, these will form a part of the carrier battle group of INS Vikrant.
 Mysore had reached its new base by December 2021 and was undergoing refit.